 International call for projects

-Game in Lab’s international call for projects is open to researchers from all over the world and aims to support the production of scientific knowledge about board games.
-Game in Lab has already supported more than twenty researchers through its previous international calls for projects.
+After a record breaking 2024, Game in Lab’s international call for projects is open once again in 2025, to researchers from all over the world and aims to support the production of scientific knowledge about board games.
+Game in Lab has already supported more than 20 researchers through previous international calls for projects.

 Financial Support